Download MP3 Audio Track

 (Robert Louis Stevenson)

-Taken as a whole, our lives also fall into seasons.
+Taken as a whole, our lives fall into seasons.
 There is the spring of youth, the summer of early adulthood, the fall of late adulthood, and the winter of old age.
 All of these present special opportunities and challenges.
 Each is to be enjoyed and used wisely.

-Today, it’s good to be reminded that spring is the “first” season, a time of new beginnings and new growth.
+Today, it’s good to be reminded that spring is the “first” season, a time of new beginnings and growth.
 As greenery starts to emerge from the gray of winter, who can help but be reminded of the opportunity this gives us to renew our commitment to life itself?
 So whatever good thing you can begin — or renew — today, let it live in you!

 “In our hearts those of us who know anything worth knowing know that in March a new year begins, and if we plan any new leaves, it will be when the rest of Nature is planning them too” (Joseph Wood Krutch).